Call us today

-To better understand cocaine’s place in America, and how it got here, it’s important to see where it comes from, and how the development of various sciences and policies shaped its potency, reputation, and strong illegal status.
+To better understand cocaine’s place in America, and how it got here, it’s important to see where it comes from, and how the development of various sciences and policies shaped its potency, reputation, and illegal status.

 The coca plant grows in the jungles of Peru, Bolivia, Colombia, and neighboring countries.
-The indigenous peoples of the region would chew the leaves of the plants in the coca family, partly for its nutritional value, but also because consuming the leaves would produce a stimulating and painkilling feeling.
-Such a custom provides the first glimpse into how cocaine became a household name across the world, because the main organic compound in coca is cocaine; however, the cocaine content in the raw leaves is very low, below 1 percent.
-Chewing the leaves, or grinding them into powder and mixing them into liquids to drink like tea, does not produce the infamous euphoria, or cause devastating physical and mental damage, as is the case when processed cocaine is injected or snorted.
+Historically, people in these regions would chew the leaves of the plants in the coca family, partly for its nutritional value, but also because consuming the leaves would impart stimulant and analgesic effects.
+Such a custom provides the first glimpse into how cocaine became a household name across the world.

+The primary psychoactive compound in the coca plant is cocaine; however, the cocaine content in the raw leaves is very low, below 1 percent.
+Chewing the leaves, grinding them into powder, and mixing them into tea, is unlikely to produce the infamous euphoria, or lead to potentially devastating physical and mental damage, as is the case when cocaine is injected or snorted.

 One man who cashed in on cocaine’s public appeal was John Pemberton, who was inspired by the commercial success of Vin Mariani and decided to try his own hand at creating a cocaine-based drink in the United States.
 Wounded in the Civil War and addicted to morphine, Pemberton attempted using cocaine as a form of treatment.
 One attempt utilized his knowledge of pharmacy to develop what he called “Pemberton’s French Wine Coca,” which he marketed as a cure-all for any number of ailments and even as an aphrodisiac (or, as he put it, “a most wonderful invigorator for the sexual organs”).5